 Museum Uhl' sches Haus Göllheim

 The second major theme: outside the gates of Göllheim, the Battle of Hasenbühl took place in 1298 as the last knightly battle on German soil.
-In the battle for the crown, the German king Adolf of Nassau lost his life against his adversary Albrecht of Habsburg.
+In the battle for the crown, the German king Adolf of Nassau lost his life to his adversary Albrecht of Habsburg.
 A large diorama with numerous painted pewter figures and an audio station allow everyone to witness the warlike action.
 Young visitors can experience what it is like to be a knight when they equip themselves with helmet and sword.
 The exhibition on archaeology around Göllheim goes even further back in history.
 It shows how the first inhabitants of Göllheim lived around 7500 years ago, what traces the Romans left behind and what the Merovingians put in the graves of their dead.

 The geology in Göllheim and Dyckerhoff cement are connected.
 On the Dachsberg near Göllheim, the Dyckerhoff company mined lime marl for cement production for decades.
 Today, a geopark has been created there.
 The exhibition tells of the Göllheim lagoon, of the lime snail of the Tertiary period and of cement as a successful building material with a history.
 It is good to know that Dyckerhoff supplied 8000 barrels of Portland cement for the construction of the Statue of Liberty in New York, which was inaugurated in 1886.